-Other threats include organised crime and the proliferation of weapons of mass destruction:
+Other threats include the proliferation of weapons of mass destruction and organised crime.

 The proliferation of weapons of mass destruction (WMD) poses a potential threat to the UK's security.
 A number of countries continue to develop WMD programmes which give cause for concern.